| Home Page | Root Page | Census Records | GRO Records | Parish Records | Names Directory |

 As soon as Edward (1) had been gaoled, Frances and her children Jane Hannah, Effield, Edwin and Mark (1) must have been compelled out of hardship to seek relief at the Union Workhouse in Faversham, where they were all admitted on January 3rd [Faversham Union Workhouse Register of Admissions and Discharges, 1835-42, Schedule C, Form 15].
 In the workhouse register their birthyears were recorded as 1804, 1827, 1830, 1833 and 1836, respectively.
 They were all cited as belonging to Eastling Parish, to which their residence at the workhouse was duly charged.
 The cause of their seeking relief was given as "Husband in Gaol for Felony".
 On January 14th, however, Jane Hannah was discharged by reason of "Not Belonging" (that is, not chargeable to Eastling).
 The register records that Mark (1) died in the workhouse on January 29th.
 The entire remaining family were discharged on March 1st, and on the next day Edward (1) - presumably just released from prison - was admitted.
 He was described as a labourer belonging to Eastling Parish and born in "1803".
 He was discharged from the workhouse on March 7th.
 The register further notes that the whole family were of the "Established Church".
 Their surname is spelt as Woodhouse in the register's admission column, but as Woodhurst in the discharge column.

-The subsequent movements of the family are not known with precision.
-The next - and apparently last - child was James (3), who was born in May 1839 in the Old Ford part of Bow-and-Bromley, near Poplar.
+The next - and apparently last - child was James (3), who was also born in London, in May 1839 in the Old Ford part of Bow-and-Bromley, near Poplar.
 It may be that Edward (1), like most brick makers of that time, was following work opportunities in the new brick fields that were constantly arising to meet the demands of London's expansion.
-Another possibility is that Frances went to Old Ford simply in order to spend her confinement among relatives.

 The 1841 Census finds Frances back in Kent and living in Water Lane at Milton with her surviving children, including Jane Hannah aged "15" from her former marriage.
 However, Edward (1) was not present in the household and has not yet been located at this time.
 In the census record James (3) is indicated as having been born in Kent rather than in London, but Frances and the census officer may not have been very assiduous in the recording of such details.